What is Lead?

 What is being done to protect the public from lead poisoning?

 Many laws have been passed to reduce the publics exposure to lead.
 Most focus on reducing or eliminating lead from consumer products (paint, candy, toys, jewelry, cosmetics, food, drugs, furniture, dishware, etc.), especially those designed for children.
 Additional laws are in place to prevent lead that exists in our homes from becoming a hazard.

 In Los Angeles County, Environmental Health is working to educate property owners, businesses, community groups, other governmental agencies, and the public about the dangers of lead.

 What can I do to protect myself or my family?

 - In homes built before 1978:

-Run the faucet for 60 seconds before using
+Run the faucet for at least 30 seconds before using

 the tap water whenever the water may have been standing

 Use cold water for drinking, cooking and making infant formula because it carries less lead.
 (Boiling the water concentrates the lead.)

 Check pottery, china and leaded glassware for lead content.